 - Interest rate risk

-Prior to investing, you need to check with the Australian Securities and Investments Commission (ASIC) to see if the P2P platform holds an Australian Financial Services Licence (AFSL).
+Prior to investing, you need to check with the Australian Securities & Investments Commission (ASIC) to see if the P2P platform holds an AFSL.

-- Security: Look at the loans security status and determine if they are unsecured or secured.
+- Security: Look at the loan's security status and determine if it is unsecured or secured.

 - Interest rate: Who calculates the interest rate and what factors determine the rate?

 - Choice of loans: Are you able to choose who you borrow from or lend to?
 Can your investment be spread over multiple loans?
 (This may reduce the risk of losing all your money.)